nareshbhatia/turbo-logger/README.md

 Following Log types are available out of the box:

-- ApiCallStartLog: API call started
-- ApiCallEndLog: API call ended
+- ApiCallLog: call to an API
 - MessageLog: a general message
 - PageViewLog: navigation to a new page
 - SignInErrorLog: failed sign-in attempt